KRobinson414/katies-nc-news/UserStories.md

 - As a user, I should be able to navigate over pages of articles (e.g. using pagination or infinite scroll).
 TO-DO TODAY!
 - As a user, I should be able to navigate over pages of comments (e.g. using pagination or infinite scroll).
 TO-DO TODAY!

 x As a user, I should be able to view a list of all articles written by a specific user.
-EXPAND TO INCLUDE COMMENTS BY USER??
-CREATE NEW ENDPOINT

 # Extra credit